clanfear/CSSS508/Lectures/Week6/CSSS508_week6_loops.md

 incremental: true

-One common use of a loop in R is for loading many individual data files at once---like an entire directory of Excel files--to combine them into one data set.
+One common use of a loop in R is for loading many individual data files at once---like an entire directory of Excel files---to combine them into one data set.

 We will actually do this *next week*.